 Transit centres and the NLIS

-Both local authorities and private companies which operate transit centres are identified under the Biosecurity Act 2014 as a registrable biosecurity entity and must comply with NLIS requirements.
+Both local authorities and private companies that operate transit centres are identified under the Biosecurity Act 2014 as a registrable biosecurity entity and must comply with NLIS requirements.

 A transit centre is either: